Rent Increase Notice Fill out the template

 Fill out the template

-This Rent Increase Notice can be used by a landlord to inform tenants in a rental property that their rental payments will be increasing.
-By using this notice, the change in rent is documented in writing, preventing misunderstandings, miscommunication, and future disputes over the rent amount due.
+A Rent Increase Notice can be used by a landlord to inform tenants in a rental property that their rental payments will be increasing.
+By using a Rent Increase Notice, the change in rent is documented in writing, preventing misunderstandings, miscommunication, and future disputes over the rent amount due.

 From time to time, landlords may want to increase the rent that they charge their tenants.
 For example, landlords often do this once per year, or when they renew the lease.